-The Amendments provide limited exemption for securities with maturities of 18 months or less.
-Annual financial and operating information is not required for these securities, but issuers are still required to agree to provide notices of material events to the NRMSIRs or the MSRB and appropriate SIDs until July 2009, and, thereafter, to the MSRB.
+The Amendments provide limited exemption for securities with maturities of eighteen months or less.
+Annual financial and operating information are not required for these securities, but issuers are still required to agree to provide notices of material events to the NRMSIRs or the MSRB and appropriate SIDs, until July, 2009, and thereafter, to the MSRB.

-Issuers with less than an aggregate of \$10 million in outstanding debt (including the obligations offered and excluding securities that were offered in transactions exempt under the Amendments), were exempt from the annual financial information requirement of the Amendments if such issuers made a "limited undertaking" (the term used in the Amendments) to provide financial information and operating data on request, or provide such information annually to an SID.
-(An agreement to provide the financial and operating data that is generally prepared and available to the public satisfied such limited undertaking.
-Issuers using this exemption had to describe in the final official statement where the financial information and operating data would be obtained and from whom.)
-Recent revisions to this provision have effectively eliminated this special limited undertaking.
+Issuers with less than an aggregate of \$10 million in outstanding debt (including the obligations offered and excluding securities that were offered in transactions exempt under the Amendments), are exempt from the annual financial information requirement of the Amendments if such issuers make a "limited undertaking" (the term used in the Amendments) to provide financial information and operating data on request (they must also specify what type of information that is), or provide such information annually to an SID.
+An agreement to provide the financial and operating data that is generally prepared and available to the public will satisfy such limited undertaking.
+Issuers using this exemption must describe in the final official statement where the financial information and operating data can be obtained and from whom.